Sunday, April 5, 2020

 Veruca Salt - "Rub Her Soul"

 Veruca Salt seemed to have a lot going for it.
 Fronted by Louise Post and Nina Gordon, the group alternated from catchy power pop to grunge, perfect for the '90s.
-But since Gordon's more pop-oriented music was what ended up on the radio and MTV, it may have been inevitable that friction would develop.
+However, since Gordon's more pop-oriented music ended up on the radio and MTV, friction may have been inevitable.

 Gordon left the group in 1998 for a solo career, and Post continued with Veruca Salt with all new members other than herself.
-And both released new albums in 2000.
-It occurred to me that if you took the best of both albums, you could have something that might resemble what a third album by the group could have been had the split not have happened.
+Both released new albums in 2000.
+It occurred to me that if you took the best of both albums, you could have something that might resemble what a third album by the group could have been had the split not happened.

 1. Same Person